pritykinlab/scTir1_Analysis/README.md

 ---

-## 📣 Citation & Acknowledgments
+## 📣 Questions & Feedback

-If you find this repository useful in your research, please cite the forthcoming publication (preprint link TBD) and acknowledge the authors.

-For questions, feedback, or collaboration opportunities, feel free to reach out.
+For questions, feedback, or other concerns, feel free to reach out via e-mail or by posting a GitHub issue.

 ---